adikal/cricket/README.txt

-The code, written in pure Java, implements an AI engine for the game of Cricket based on Monte Carlo Tree Search.
+The code implements an AI engine for the game of Cricket based on Monte Carlo Tree Search.

 For more details, see this blog post: